Three kinds of debt survive bankruptcy discharge, because they are unlike the other sixteen non dischargeable debts.

 The second clutch of bad behaviors that can’t be discharged involve breach of fiduciary duty, embezzlement and larceny. §523(a)(4).

 Embezzlement and larceny, which is a kind of theft, are easy to understand.
-But bankruptcy law has a narrow definition of who is a fiduciary for these purposes.
+But not so, fiduciary duty.
+Bankruptcy law has a narrow definition of who is a fiduciary.

 For breach of fiduciary duty to be nondischargeable, the duty must arise under an express trust.
 So trusts that are created by law to further equity or prevent undue enrichment don’t fall under this subsection.